Wind Damage Repair in Denver, CO — Roof, Siding, Gutters & Exterior Systems

 Wind damage indicators:

-- Damage concentrated on the windward elevation (the side facing the prevailing wind direction during the event)
+- Damage concentrated on the windward elevation facing the prevailing wind direction during the event

 - Ridge cap displacement consistent with known wind direction